This post is sponsored by AZO Bladder Control®, but all opinions are my own. Consult your doctor or health care

 B) Lift your arms and legs off the floor and keep your nose in a hover above the mat.
 Flutter your arms and legs quickly, moving from the hips and shoulders (not the knees and elbows).
 Count and breathe as you flutter like this: Inhale-2-3-4, Exhale-2-3-4 and try to perform for 30-60 seconds.

-Stress incontinence is bothersome, but with the exercises, it can be improved and when you’re in the midst of it, TENA has you covered.
-The female body is amazing and childbirth is miraculous but you don’t need to suffer afterward!
-Don’t be embarrassed by stress incontinence and above all, see your doctor if you cannot find relief or feel your condition is severe.
+Occasional bladder leakage is bothersome, but with the exercises and AZO Bladder Control® with Go-Less®, life can be bearable.
+The female body is amazing and childbirth is miraculous but you don’t need to think about one more thing afterward!
+Don’t be embarrassed by wetting yourself during your workouts and above all, see your doctor if your symptoms are severe.